Split Ownership Registration Services in Dubai

 Can family members register shared ownership with unequal shares?

 Family members can register shared ownership with unequal percentage shares, as long as the proportions are clearly defined in the ownership separation agreement.
-The DLD allows a family property ownership split with both equal and unequal shares, provided all parties agree and submit the required documentation for approval.
-EGSH assists you throughout the process, ensuring full compliance with DLD requirements.
+The DLD allows a family property ownership split by equal and unequal shares, provided all parties agree and submit the required documentation for approval.

 How long does the real estate split ownership registration process take in Dubai?